-Jeff Doubét shares Spanish house exterior plaster tips.
+Jeff Doubet shares Spanish house exterior plaster tips.
 An insiders look at how plastering experts create a Santa Barbara style Spanish stucco finish on a variety of decorative elements such as decorative exterior door surrounds, corbels, eyebrow windows and iron grilles.
 Start to finish processes + techniques!
-Take a tour and this Behind-the-scenes look at a Spanish estate home under construction in beautiful Montecito, CA.

-Below are a couple of AFTER photos, once the specialty trades had completed their work.
-Scroll to see how these various Spanish Colonial Revival design elements were built during construction.
+I wanted to start with a couple of AFTER photos so as to put into context what the specialty trades were able to accomplish with their talents.
+See how these various Spanish Colonial Revival design elements were built during construction.
 They include a cement plaster window grille, and a pair of plaster “eyebrow” hoods (above iron window grilles).

 Other design components reminiscent of another time: Twisted wrought iron spear supports flanking pairs of French doors.
 The colorful awnings provide decorative interest and functional shade.
 Antique wood shutters were installed on many of the windows.